avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_design.md

 ---

 ## Consensus Protocol
 KarmaCoin uses a nominated Proof of Stake (nPOS) consensus protocol with deterministic finality on blocks.
-The protocol used is Parity tech Babe and Grandpa.
-Block authors and validators must stake an amount of KCoin in order to participate in the network.
+The protocol used is Parity tech `Babe` and `Grandpa`.
+Block producers and validators must stake an amount of KCoin in order to participate in the network.
+Entities who want to participate in the consensus protocol must be both block producers and validators.

-KarmaCoin validators are responsible for both block authoring and chain validation.

 ---

 ## Accounts and Addresses
-KarmaCoin uses the SS58 address format for accounts.
-Accounts are derived from user's maintain private keys and include a network id to avoid cross-chain signing issues.
+KarmaCoin should Substrate SS58 address format for accounts identifiers.
+Accounts ids should be derived from user's maintain public keys and include a network id to avoid cross-chain signing issues.
+If public key for signature verification purposes can't be obtained from these ids then it needs to be included separately in signed transactions and messages so signatures can be verified.

+## Mobile phone verifiers
+Verifiers should always run a blockchain node and must always participate in the consensus protocol. e.g. they are both block producers and validators.
+Verifiers servers should be configured to have local access to a node managed by the verifiers and use the same ids for verification and consensus participation.

 ---
 :::info License